awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

 1. Choose the save icon in the dialog toolbar, as shown following\.
 ![\[Save the profile\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/save_example.png)

 1. Choose **OK**\.
 After a few moments, SQL Workbench/J connects to your DB instance\.
-If you can't connect to your DB instance, see [Security Group Considerations](#USER_ConnectToMicrosoftSQLServerInstance.Security) and [Troubleshooting Connections to Your SQL Server DB Instance](#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.
+If you can't connect to your DB instance, see [Security group considerations](#USER_ConnectToMicrosoftSQLServerInstance.Security) and [Troubleshooting connections to your SQL Server DB instance](#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.

 1. In the query pane, enter the following SQL query\.